-St. Mary's Catholic Primary School is bigger than the average sized primary school (385 pupils on roll in June 2023 due to the falling population of children in the London boroughs).
+St. Mary's Catholic Primary School is bigger than the average sized primary school (357 pupils on roll in February 2024 due to the continued fall in the population of children in the London boroughs).
 The majority of families are from the local parish and the school aims to create and maintain a Catholic ethos.

-Year Group N R Y1 Y2 Y3 Y4 Y5 Y6 Total Number of pupils on roll 37 45 46 59 39 47 49 62 385
+Year Group N R Y1 Y2 Y3 Y4 Y5 Y6 Total Number of pupils on roll 21 49 46 43 60 45 46 47 357

-A programme of work to further improve the premises was carried out (building 5 new classrooms, a technology room, information centre, toilet block, group rooms and roof garden as well as refurbishing a toilet block and converting the ICT room into an additional hall) was completed in autumn 2010.
+A programme of work to further improve the premises was carried out (building 5 new classrooms, a technology room, information communication centre, toilet block, group rooms and roof garden as well as refurbishing a toilet block and converting the ICT room into an additional hall) was completed in autumn 2010.
 We then worked to develop our playground (completed in spring 2011) and continued to improve the site following this e.g. through replacing the external fence and gates and replacing the flooring in the main hall.
 Subsequently the upper playground area was resurfaced and the flat roofs to the front of the school and on the Nursery building were replaced.
 Next the female staff toilets were refurbished and the main hall was extended.
-Seven years ago one of the heating boilers was replaced and another was replaced last summer.
-Six years ago some of the older ceilings and lights were replaced.
+Eight years ago one of the heating boilers was replaced and another was replaced last summer.
+Seven years ago some of the older ceilings and lights were replaced.
 In addition the flat roof to the kitchen was replaced and some of the fencing around the EYFS rooms was greatly improved.
-Four years ago the toilets in the Reception classes were refurbished.
-Two years ago the ground floor corridor carpet was renewed and last year we had an external walkway (canopy) erected along the back of the old building.
-This year we had energy saving lighting in all parts of the main school building plus in the Reception classrooms.
+Five years ago the toilets in the Reception classes were refurbished.
+Three years ago the ground floor corridor carpet was renewed and two years ago we had an external walkway (canopy) erected along the back of the old building.
+Last year we had energy saving lighting in all parts of the main school building plus in the Reception classrooms.
+This year during the summer break the flooring was replaced in all of the classrooms serving Year 2, Year 3 and Year 4 pupils.
 St. Mary's experienced some difficulties recruiting teachers especially over the last 5 years and went through a time of considerable change primarily due to illness and some staff mobility (relocating to areas outside of London) in past years.
-The school is fully staffed for September 2023.
+The school is fully staffed for September 2024.

-The percentage of pupils known to be eligible for free school meals (32%) has steadily grown and is above average.
+The percentage of pupils known to be eligible for free school meals (36%) has steadily grown and is above average.
 The percentage of pupils' first language believed not to be English is high (51% - well above average).
-More than three quarters (almost 100%) of the pupils are from a minority ethnic background (91.6%), which is much higher than the national average.
+More than three quarters (almost 100%) of the pupils are from a minority ethnic background (94.5%), which is much higher than the national average.
 More than one in three speaks a language other than English, which is over twice the national average in schools.
-The percentage of pupils identified as having an EHCP (3.9%), is well above average.
+The percentage of pupils identified as having an EHCP (4.5%), is well above average.
 The school location deprivation indicator is in quintile 4 (more deprived) of all schools.
 The pupil base is in quintile 5 (most deprived) of all schools in terms of deprivation.

 The school experienced a Section 8 Ofsted inspection in June 2018 and received a good report.
 In September 2019 the school experienced a Section 48 Ofsted inspection and received a grading of outstanding for Religious Education and outstanding for the Catholic Life of the School.
+The school experience a Section 5 Ofsted inspection in November 2023 and received a good report.

-OFSTED Section 8, June 2018 and Section 48, September 2019 - Areas for Development and the Local Authority School Review, May 2019
+OFSTED Section 5, November 2023 and Section 48, September 2019 - Areas for Development, Self Evaluation and the School Plan